ml4ai/tomcat/docs/installation.md

 Installation
 ============

-ToMCAT depends on the following: CMake 3.15+, Boost 1.69+, a C++17 compatible compiler (tested with GCC 9 and AppleClang 11.0 so far), libfmt, doxygen, ffmpeg, OpenCV 4, dlib, Java 8, and Gradle.

 The following commands should install ToMCAT and its dependencies for users that use either MacPorts, Homebrew, or apt as their package manager.